How Many Pyramids are in Egypt?

 The Bent Pyramid And Red Pyramid

-The Bent Pyramid, located in Dahshur, a necropolis to the south of Saqqara and nearby Red Pyramid, was constructed during the reign of Pharaoh Sneferu in the 26th century BC.
+The Bent Pyramid, located in Dahshur, a necropolis to the south of Saqqara and nearby the Red Pyramid, was constructed during the reign of Pharaoh Sneferu in the 26th century BC.
 The Bent Pyramid is unique for containing a shallower 54-degree angle on the top half, lending it the look of being bent.
-The nearby Red Pyramid, built by Pharaoh Sneferu, is considered the first true pyramid in Egypt and stands 344 feet tall.
+Pharaoh Sneferu's construction of the adjacent Red Pyramid, which is regarded as the first genuine pyramid in Egypt, reached a height of 344 feet.
+Get to know the mysteries of ancient Egypt and see the pyramids' magnificence directly.
+This is an open door for a rare experience not to be missed!
+Discover the finest day excursions from Cairo to the Giza pyramids and make your visit memorable!

 The Giza Pyramids